Axion-mediated photon-to-photon transitions in high finesse dielectric resonators: Conclusions

 \section{Conclusions}

 To summarize, we investigated (dark matter) axion-mediated photonic transitions within a spherical, high-finesse dielectric resonator and derived the corresponding selection rule based on group theory.
-Using the first-order Born approximation, we analytically computed the enhancement of the transition rates associated with one-axion absorption and emission processes.
-Our results predict a substantial enhancement —exceeding ten orders of magnitude— of the transition rate inside the resonator compared to that in a homogeneous space.
-These findings could have direct implications for the design of resonant (dark matter) axion devices; moreover, the underlying framework may also inspire future applications in engineered axion-like quasiparticle dynamics in electromagnetic metamaterials.
+Using the first-order Born approximation, we analytically computed the enhancement of the transition rates associated with axion absorption and emission processes.
+The analytic scalings identify experimentally accessible regimes, including mm-scale spheres at microwave frequencies, and suggest scan strategies via the resonator size and the embedding medium refractive index.
+Importantly, the scheme operates without an external magnetic field.
+These findings could have direct implications for the design of resonant axion devices.
+Moreover, the underlying framework may also inspire future applications in engineered axion-like quasiparticle dynamics in electromagnetic metamaterials.